-Loan levels in Spain
+Mortgage levels in Spain

-In December Mortgages in Spain average loan size fell to 122.1% down 4.2% over Dec 2018 and down 5.9% against the previous month.
+In December Mortgages in Spain average loan size fell to 122.1%.
+Down 4.2% over Dec 2018.
+And down 5.9% against the previous month.

-The number of loans in Spain reached 30.285 up 3.9% against November and 43% over December 2018.
+The number of loans in Spain reached 30.285.
+Up 3.9% against November.
+43% up over December 2018.

-Capital lent to buy a holiday home or main residence was down 2.2% over the month of November due to the drop in average loan size but up 37.1% on the same month of last year.
+Capital lent to buy a holiday home or main residence was down 2.2% over the month of November.
+Due to the drop in average loan size.
+But up 37.1% on the same month of last year.

 Capital lent for home loans higher percentage in December

-Interest rates were 2.53% as an average variable rates continue to be below those of the previous year down some 3.5% on last year.
+Interest rates were 2.53% as an average.
+Variable rates continue to be below those of the previous year.
+Down some 3.5% on last year.
 Fixed rates however have edged up slightly at 3.06% up 2.6% on last year.

-A total of 56% of all new loans completed on a variable basis with 44% completing on a fixed rate.
-We may see fixed rate completions start to drop as lenders remove the facility for anyone not earning their incomes in euros.
+A total of 56% of all new loans completed on a variable basis.
+With 44% completing on a fixed rate.
+We may see fixed rate completions start to drop.
+As lenders remove the facility, for anyone not earning their incomes in euros.

-In total for 2019 357.720 new loans were granted up 2.7% on 2018, average loan size was up 0.6% up and capital lent 3.3% up.
+In total for 2019, 357.720 new mortgages in Spain were granted.
+Up 2.7% on 2018.
+Average loan size was up 0.6%, and capital lent 3.3% up.

 Since 2015 the average loan size has grown from 106.7k to 125k for 2019.

-Madrid best performer for the year
+Madrid best performer for Mortgages in Spain

 Spanish Banks have a net inflow of lending first year in many years